Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): Introduction

-GLP types are thus regular sets of moded paths, naturally specified using BNF rules with a complementation operator~$?$ that relates producer and consumer views: a type \verb|Stream| implicitly defines its dual \verb|Stream?|, with modes complemented throughout.
+Types are specified using BNF rules with a complementation operator~$?$ that relates producer and consumer views: a type \verb|Stream| implicitly defines its dual \verb|Stream?|, with modes complemented throughout.
 Procedure type declarations specify the mode of each argument, e.g., \verb|merge(Stream?,Stream?,Stream)| declares that \verb|merge| consumes two streams and produces one.

 A GLP program is \emph{well-typed} if three conditions hold.
 First, \emph{output conformance}: each clause's head and body must have paths accepted by the declared types.
-Second, \emph{input coverage}: every input path permitted by the type must be accepted by some clause, ensuring the program handles all inputs the type promises it will.
-Third, the types of a writer~$X$ and its paired reader~$X?$ must be compatible, meaning that the writer's type is a \emph{subtype} of the dual of the reader's type~\cite{gay2005subtyping}.
+Second, \emph{input coverage}: every input path permitted by the type must be accepted by some clause.
+Third, \emph{variable-pair compatibility}: a writer~$X$ and its paired reader~$X?$ have dual types, relaxed in Section~\ref{sec:subtyping} to the type of~$X$ being a \emph{subtype} of the dual of the type of~$X?$~\cite{gay2005subtyping}.

-We provide GLP with moded-atom semantics---capturing the distinction between produced and consumed values, and doing so even for partial computations---and prove that a program is well-typed iff the path abstraction of its semantics satisfies \emph{covariance} and \emph{contravariance} conditions~\cite{pierce2002types,cardelli1985understanding} with respect to its type: every output path in the semantics is accepted by some path in the type (covariance), and every input path in the type accepts some path in the semantics (contravariance).

-\mypara{Programming with AI} The GLP type system was implemented in Dart~\cite{dart2024} by AI, starting from a mathematical specification of Typed GLP (this paper), deriving from it an English spec (written by AI), and from the spec deriving Dart code (by AI), with multiple bidirectional iterations between the code, the spec, and the paper.
-The paper, which underwent multiple major revisions during the implementation process, may be more detailed than usual so as to serve as the complete specification of Typed GLP for AI to derive from it the English spec and in turn the implementation.

-While GLP is naturally untyped, the motivation for Typed GLP comes from programming in GLP with AI: asking AI to program complex communication modalities in GLP (and in general) and hoping for the best is a tenuous strategy.
-A key goal of Typed GLP is to offer an abstract and precise interface between the human designer and the AI programmer: moded types serve as a specification language for data types and communication modalities, constraining the space of legal programs and helping AI get communication modes right during programming rather than debugging.
-The emerging discipline~\cite{fowler2025sdd,mundler2025type,blinn2024typed} we advocate and employ is for the human designer and AI to jointly develop and agree upon (1)~GLP types; (2)~GLP procedure type declarations; (3)~informal (English) descriptions of the procedures; and only then let AI attempt to write (4)~GLP code that complies with these formal and informal specs.